-Conservation Programs in Schools
+Conservation Programs in Local Schools

-Every year, we work with local primary schools and reach some 2,000 elementary school children with supplies and learning materials, courses, and teacher training.
+Every year, we work with local primary schools and reach more than 2,000 elementary school children with supplies and learning materials, courses, and teacher training.
 Conservation education classes for primary school children are offered in towns near the park, and best-performing students are taken to the park for nature walks and to view golden monkeys.
 We also lead teacher-training programs that help equip school teachers to provide conservation education even more widely.

 Citizen Science is a program we provide for secondary schools in Rwanda.
 It includes environmental clubs, class work and lectures on the scientific process, creating school gardens, and actual field research design and data collection, as well as data entry and preliminary analysis.
 Each year, students work on different conservation research topics, such as migratory birds, butterflies, and climate change.